lisswart/phase-3-ruby-oo-class-variables-class-constants/README.md

 ```

 Now all the tests will pass!
-Try to complete the similar exercise below where the `Shoe` class can keep track of all of the brands of the different show objects.
+Try to complete the similar exercise below where the `Shoe` class can keep track of all of the brands of the different shoe objects.

 ## Shoe Class